 To really leave the driving to someone else, consider getting to the park via public transit.
 The Yosemite Area Regional Transportation System (YARTS) operates year-round on Highway 140 out of Merced, with summer service from the north in Sonora and from the east in Mammoth Lakes.
 Each route has multiple stops, including in gateway towns.
 Once you arrive at Yosemite, you can use the park’s shuttle system.

-Highway 120 (Tioga Pass).
-This spectacular drive over the Eastern Sierra and 9,945-foot/3,031-metre Tioga Pass leads to the trails, granite domes and wildflowers of Tuolumne Meadows.
-Before you start the climb east from Lee Vining, or if you are heading to the park from Mammoth Lakes (about 25 miles/40 kms south on U.S. 395), visit Mono Lake Tufa State Natural Reserve and its otherworldly limestone formations, then tuck into a meal at one-of-a-kind Whoa Nellie Deli.
-Note: Highway 120 (and the deli) close for winter, typically November to May).
+Highway 120 (Tioga Pass): This spectacular drive over the Eastern Sierra and the 3,031-metre Tioga Pass leads to the trails, granite domes and wildflowers of Tuolumne Meadows.
+Before you start the climb east from Lee Vining, or if you are heading to the park from Mammoth Lakes (about 40 kilometres south on US 395), visit Mono Lake Tufa State Natural Reserve and its otherworldly limestone formations, then tuck into a meal at one-of-a-kind Whoa Nellie Deli.
+Note: Highway 120 (and the deli) close for the winter, typically November to May).

-Heading the bill each winter at the Majestic Yosemite Hotel (formerly Ahwahnee) is the annual Bracebridge Dinner, a lavish 18th-century English Christmas celebration featuring more than 100 performers and a seven-course feast.
-The December show, a loose adaptation of an episode from Washington Irving's Sketch Book, has been held every year at the Majestic Yosemite since 1927.
+Heading the bill each winter at The Ahwahnee Hotel (formerly Majestic Yosemite) is the annual Bracebridge Dinner, a lavish 18th-century English Christmas celebration featuring more than 100 performers and a seven-course feast.
+The December show, a loose adaptation of an episode from Washington Irving's Sketch Book, has been held every year at The Ahwahnee since 1927.
 The four-hour program features music from the Middle Ages, Renaissance rituals, traditional yuletide decorations, and plentiful food, song, and mirth.
 The event is held for less than a dozen nights in mid- to late December, so tickets tend to sell out fast.

-Other popular winter events at the Majestic Yosemite include the Vintners' Holidays and Chef’s Holidays; for both events, the hotel’s Great Lounge is transformed into a culinary classroom.
+Other popular winter events at The Ahwahnee Hotel include the Vintners' Holidays and Chef’s Holidays; for both events, the hotel’s Great Lounge is transformed into a culinary classroom.
 Vintners’ Holidays, a celebration of winemakers’ fall harvests with two-day sessions of wine tastings, seminars, and a gala five-course dinner, are held in November and December.
 At Taste of Yosemite in November, California's finest chefs strut their stuff during an hour-long skills demonstration; the master chefs then prepare a gala dinner for all.
-One of the perks for attendees is insider access to the Majestic Yosemite's kitchen.
+One of the perks for attendees is insider access to The Ahwahnee's kitchen.
 Beneath its 35-foot/10.7-metre ceilings are culinary antiques like the original 1927 walk-in refrigerators, which were kept cool with 500-pound/226.8-kg blocks of ice from nearby Mirror Lake.